vaiish371/tp/docs/UserGuide.md

 ```
 ***
 ### 2.3.3 Editing Timetable Lessons: `edit timetable`
-Edits the lessons in the timetable corresponding to the index for the module you have selected.
+This command allows you to edit the lessons in the timetable corresponding to the index, for the module you have selected.

 Format: `edit timetable LESSON_INDEX /t TYPE /v VENUE /d DAY /s START_TIME /e END_TIME`